How To Fix Steam Keeps Freezing and Not Responding on PC

 Now run the game on Steam to see if it’s still freezing or not responding.

-The Steam freezing or not responding issue can be solved if you delete the ClientRegistry.blob file from the Steam installation directory.
+The Steam not responding issue can be solved if you delete the ClientRegistry.blob file from the Steam installation directory.

 The ClientRegistry.blob contains the registration data of the installed games.
 You don’t need to worry after deleting it as it will be restored on the next login.